-Our goal is to provide helpful information to you for the licensure process for Counselor in New York.
+Our goal is to provide helpful information to you for the licensure process for Counselors in New York.
 If you have any additional questions, please feel free to contact the New York State Education Department Office of the Professions Mental Health Practitioners Board by calling 518-474-3817, ext.
 570, or freely email one of the staff members on the contact page.

-Limited Permit – Applicants who have met all requirements except experience and/or exam must apply for a 2 year permit to practice under supervision; may be renewed for two years, upon new application and permit fee.
+New York Counselor Credential TitlesLicensed Mental Health Counselor (LMHC) Limited Permit – Applicants who have met all requirements except experience and/or exam must apply for a 2-year permit to practice under supervision; may be renewed for two years, upon new application and permit fee.

 Completion of coursework or training, approved by the Education Department, in the identification and reporting of child abuse.

 New York Counselor Experiential Requirements3,000 hours of post-master’s supervised experience providing mental health counseling in a setting acceptable to the department.
 1,500 of the hours must be direct client contact.

 New York Counseling Exams RequiredNCMHCE without ESL arrangements